DiarmuidM/charity-covid19/docs/_posts/2020-07-13-foundation-and-dissolution-june-update.md

 #### De-registrations

 The number of charities de-registered (removed from the Register of Charities) is also broadly in line with previous years, though the figures for April-June were more variable than expected.
-As a result, slightly fewer charities been de-registered in total by the end of June 2020 (c.
+As a result, slightly fewer charities have been de-registered in total by the end of June 2020 (c.
 300 less than expected).
 If there is to be a culling of organisations due to the effects of Covid-19, it has yet to materialise in the data.

 *Figure 3.
 Monthly de-registrations of charities - England and Wales*